Vatican Cardinal Denounces Sexual Assault Charges

-(VATICAN CITY) — Australian police charged a top Vatican cardinal on Thursday with multiple counts of "historical" sexual assault offenses, a stunning decision certain to rock the highest levels of the Holy See.

-Cardinal George Pell, Pope Francis' chief financial adviser and Australia's most senior Catholic, said in an early morning appearance at the Vatican that he would take a leave of absence as the Vatican's finance czar and would return to Australia to fight the charges.
-He denied the accusations and denounced what he called a "relentless character assassination" in the media.
+"I repeat that I am innocent of these charges.
+They are false.
+The whole idea of sexual abuse is abhorrent to me," Pell said.

+The Vatican said the leave took effect immediately and that Pell would not participate in any public liturgical event while it was in effect.
+Pell said he intended to eventually return to Rome to resume his work as prefect of the Vatican's economy ministry.

-Pell is the highest-ranking Vatican official to ever be charged in the church's long-running sexual abuse scandal.
+Pell, 76, is the highest-ranking Vatican official to ever be charged in the church's long-running sexual abuse scandal, and the developments posed a major new obstacle for Francis as he works to reform the Vatican.

-Police Deputy Commissioner Shane Patton in Australia's Victoria state said police have summonsed Pell to appear in court to face multiple charges of "historical sexual assault offenses," meaning offenses that generally occurred some time ago.
+Victoria state Police Deputy Commissioner Shane Patton announced the charges Thursday, saying police had summonsed Pell to appear in court to face multiple counts of "historical sexual assault offenses," meaning offenses that generally occurred some time ago.
 Patton said there are multiple complainants against Pell, but gave no other details on the allegations against the cardinal.

 Pell was ordered to appear in Melbourne Magistrates Court on July 18.

+Vatican spokesman Greg Burke said the Holy See had learned with "regret" of the charges and that the Vatican's financial reforms would continue in his absence.

+"The Holy Father, who has appreciated Cardinal Pell's honesty during his three years of work in the Roman Curia, is grateful for his collaboration," Burke added.

+The charges were announced on a major Catholic feast day, and on a day when many of the world's cardinals were already in Rome for a ceremony Wednesday to elevate five new cardinals to the ranks of "princes of the church."
+As Pell spoke to reporters, preparations were under way in St. Peter's Square for a huge Mass that Pell had been expected to concelebrate, but stood down after the charges were announced.

-For years, Pell, 76, has faced allegations that he mishandled cases of clergy abuse when he was archbishop of Melbourne and, later, Sydney.
+For years, Pell has faced allegations that he mishandled cases of clergy abuse when he was archbishop of Melbourne and, later, Sydney.
 But more recently, Pell himself became the focus of a clergy sex abuse investigation, with Victoria detectives flying to the Vatican last year to interview the cardinal.
-It is unclear what allegations the charges announced Thursday relate to, but two men, now in their 40s, have said that Pell touched them inappropriately at a swimming pool in the late 1970s, when Pell was a senior priest in Melbourne.
+It is unclear what allegations the charges announced Thursday relate to, but two men, now in their 40s, have said previously that Pell touched them inappropriately at a swimming pool in the late 1970s, when Pell was a senior priest in Melbourne.

 Patton told reporters in Melbourne that none of the allegations against Pell had been tested in any court, adding: "Cardinal Pell, like any other defendant, has a right to due process."

 The charges are a new and serious blow to Pope Francis, who has already suffered several credibility setbacks in his promised "zero tolerance" policy about sex abuse.

 The charges will also further complicate Francis' financial reform efforts at the Vatican, which were already strained by Pell's repeated clashes with the Italian-dominated bureaucracy.
 Just last week, one of Pell's top allies, the Vatican's auditor general, resigned without explanation two years into a five-year term, immediately raising questions about whether the reform effort was doomed.

-Vatican spokesman Greg Burke said Pope Francis had learned with "regret" of the charges and had granted Pell a leave of absence to defend himself.
-He said the Vatican's financial reforms would continue in his absence.
+In his statement, Burke said Pell's economy secretariat would continue working in his absence until other provisions are decided.

 Pell's actions as archbishop came under intense scrutiny in recent years by a government-authorized investigation into how the Catholic Church and other institutions have responded to the sexual abuse of children.
 Australia's Royal Commission into Institutional Responses to Child Sexual Abuse — the nation's highest form of inquiry — has found shocking levels of abuse in Australia's Catholic Church, revealing earlier this year that 7 percent of Catholic priests were accused of sexually abusing children over the past several decades.

-Last year, Pell acknowledged during his testimony to the commission that the Catholic Church had made "enormous mistakes" in allowing thousands of children to be raped and molested by priests over centuries.
+Last year, Pell acknowledged during his testimony to the commission that the Catholic Church had made "enormous mistakes" in allowing thousands of children to be raped and molested by priests.
 He conceded that he, too, had erred by often believing the priests over victims who alleged abuse.
 And he vowed to help end a rash of suicides that has plagued church abuse victims in his Australian hometown of Ballarat.

 Australia has no extradition treaty with the Vatican.
 But in a statement from the Sydney Archdiocese, Pell said he would return to Australia "as soon as possible," following advice and approval by his doctors.
 Last year, Pell declined to return to Australia to testify for the third time before the Royal Commission, saying he was too ill to fly.
 He instead testified via video conference from Rome.